Every professional displayed on Counselling Directory has been independently

 The areas of counselling that I specialise in are depression, anxiety and relationship problems.
 I also work with clients who feel angry and struggle to find strategies that enable them to express their anger in appropriate ways.
-I am very experienced in working with loss, sexual abuse, bereavement and low self esteem.
+I am very experienced in working with loss, sensitivity, sexual abuse, bereavement and low self esteem.

 My core training is Psychodynamic Psychotherapy.
 Briefly translated I believe we are shaped by the conditions, circumstances and the relationships that we have with the significant people around us as we grow up.
 Psychodynamic theory also suggests that some of these patterns of relationships, good or bad, might be repeated in later relationships.
 Part of my work might involve exploring a client’s history in order to understand the influences from the past that have contributed to the person you are at present.

 I have also trained in Solution Focused and Cognitive Behavioral Therapies.
 These two therapies are useful for providing step-by-step interventions towards personal goals.
 Cognitive Behavioral Therapy can help clients recognize the link between negative thought patterns and behaviour.
 As a therapist I would help the client to explore more positive coping strategies and, by working together, introduce changes that result in the client feeling happier and more in control of their lives.